UltipaDocs

 GQL queries are executed as real-time operations.
 Results are returned to the client once execution is complete and are not stored on the server.
 The system tracks all running queries and provides commands to list and cancel them.

-Lists all currently running queries.
+Lists all currently running queries across all connections.
 This command is never blocked by concurrency limits.

 GQL